Estimated reading time: 8 minutes

 You can still make your morning cup of coffee or medicinal tea by putting a percolator directly on a wood cook stove, wood burner, or on a metal grate over a campfire.

 During an SHTF event, you need to not only grow and hunt or your own food but preserve it as well.
-Stock up on canning pots and related items like Mason jars, rings, and lids so food can be put up for the winter and beyond both now and during a doomsday disaster scenario.
+Get a water bath canner and stock up on canning pots and related items like Mason jars, rings, and lids so food can be put up for the winter and beyond both now and during a disaster scenario.

 This will be the most expensive and largest manual kitchen tool you can buy, but it will be worth every penny when you are struggling to keep warm and cook food during a long-term disaster.
 Many Amish folks in my area use wood cook stoves on a daily basis right now for just those purposes.
 They work wonderfully (even for water bath and pressure canning) and can heat an entire house floor.